 Why is the Test Performed?

-Your doctor may order this test if you have signs or symptoms of an esophageal infection or disease, or if an ongoing infection does not respond to treatment.
+Your doctor may order this test if you have signs or symptoms of an esophageal infection or disease.
+You may also have the test if an ongoing infection does not get better with treatment.

 Normal Results for Esophageal culture

-A normal result means that no microorganisms were seen on the laboratory dish.
+A normal result means that no germs grew in the laboratory dish.

 What Abnormal Results Mean